Melrose Industries (LON:MRO) Shares Down 11.7% – Should You Sell?

-Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and set a GBX 850 ($10.99) target price on shares of Melrose Industries in a research note on Thursday, January 23rd.
+Separately, JPMorgan Chase & Co. reaffirmed an “overweight” rating and set a GBX 850 ($10.99) price target on shares of Melrose Industries in a research report on Thursday, January 23rd.

-Melrose Industries (LON:MRO – Get Free Report) last announced its quarterly earnings data on Thursday, March 6th.
-The company reported GBX 26.80 ($0.35) earnings per share (EPS) for the quarter.
-Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
-Research analysts predict that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.
+Melrose Industries (LON:MRO – Get Free Report) last announced its earnings results on Thursday, March 6th.
+The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
+Melrose Industries had a negative net margin of 1.13% and a negative return on equity of 1.18%.
+Equities analysts anticipate that Melrose Industries PLC will post 33.9741641 EPS for the current fiscal year.

 About Melrose Industries